frederic-perez/AmE-dictionary/data/dictionary.md

 __(one) figures (that)__ _idiom_ One presumes or anticipates (that); one reckons or thinks (that).
 __(sic)__ _adv_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
 It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn’t do it!”
 __(something) won’t get (someone) anywhere__ _idiom_ Something, typically a certain behavior, will not help someone progress or succeed in any way.
+__(the) man/woman of the hour__ _idiom_ A person currently being celebrated, honored, or admired by others, especially for a recent victory, accomplishment, or other cause for celebration. _Janet was woman of the hour at the office after securing the biggest customer their business had ever had._
 __#s__ _abbr_ :two: Numbers. _Card for driving car over 10,000#s._ _Ability to lift up to 25#s of newspaper bundles._
 __1:1__ One-To-One Relationship.
 __101__ Used to say that a piece of knowledge relating to something is very simple and basic.
 From the practice in US colleges of numbering courses, the initial (introductory) course normally being numbered “101.”